fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

 ## Report:
  - Report can be written in a Word document or an overleaf template [here](https://www.overleaf.com/project/5dad513903aef000015ae6d6)
- - The report can be maximum 10 pages
+ - The report can be maximum 10 pages please submit in pdf format only
  - The resport should reflect:
   - How you organized your collaboration and defined your process
   - How you defined your work by splitting work in smaller work items.